-Unfortunately, many women suffer from menopause fatigue.
-According to a study published in the Journal of the North American Menopause Society, more than 85% of postmenopausal women feel mentally or physically tired on a regular basis.
-In comparison, less than 20% of younger women reported the same symptom.
+According to a study published in the Journal of the North American Menopause Society, more than 85% of postmenopausal women regularly feel fatigued.
+In comparison, less than 20% of younger women reported the same symptoms.

 What Causes Menopause Fatigue?

-As with most menopause-related symptoms, menopause fatigue is usually a result of hormonal changes in the body.
+As with most menopause-related symptoms, fatigue and psychological changes associated with menopause are usually a result of hormonal changes in the body.

-As we enter perimenopause and menopause, the amount of estrogen produced by the ovaries begins to fluctuate.
+As we enter perimenopause or menopause, the amount of estrogen produced by the ovaries begins to fluctuate.
 Estrogen works in conjunction with other vital hormones in the body.
-So, when estrogen levels soar or plummet, this delicate hormonal balance is disrupted.
+So, when estradiol levels soar or plummet, this delicate hormonal balance is disrupted.
 This can lead to feelings of crashing fatigue.

 Another contributing factor is insomnia.
 Changes in sleep patterns are a common complaint among perimenopausal and menopausal women.
 Imbalances in hormones such as adrenaline and cortisol can have a knock-on effect on the body’s natural circadian rhythms.
 This can lead to some long, sleepless nights.